casualwriter/node-simple-ws/source/README.md

 ### Introduction

-[node-simple-ws](https://github.com/casualwriter/node-simple-ws) is simple web server program for general data retrieval.
+[node-simple-ws](https://github.com/casualwriter/node-simple-ws) is simple web-service program for general data retrieval.

 * Single js file in about 60 lines code.
 * Self-contained, no depandence